-The Company has not granted any Secured or unsecured loan to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Companies Act, 2013.
-Hence reporting under clause 3 (iii) (a), (b) and (c) does not arise.
+The Company has not granted any Secured or Unsecured loan to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Companies Act, 2013.
+Hence reporting under clause 3 (iii) (a), (b) and (c) does not arise

-(iv) Compliance of Sec.
+(v) Compliance of Sec.
 185 & 186

-The Company has not entered into any transaction in resect of loans, investments, guarantee and security which attracts compliance to provisions of section 185 & 186 of the Companies Act, 2013, therefore, paragraph 3 (iv) of the order is not applicable to the company.
+The Company has not entered into any transaction in respect of loans, investments, guarantees, and security which attracts compliance to provisions of section 185 and 186 of the Companies Act, 2013.